CodeFontana/CalculatorApp/README.md

 Refer to my project starter templates at: https://github.com/CodeFontana/CSharpProjectTemplates

 The Microsoft Generic Host provides your app with Startup Configuration, Logging and Dependency Injection container.
-I strongly recommend Tim Corey's course on this subject-- https://www.iamtimcorey.com/p/dotnet-core-dependency-injection-in-depth
+I strongly recommend Tim Corey's course on this subject: https://www.iamtimcorey.com/p/dotnet-core-dependency-injection-in-depth

 Note that this was not possible under the .NET Framework, and that the Generic Host Builder was introduced in .NET Core 2.1 and newer:  https://docs.microsoft.com/en-us/aspnet/core/fundamentals/host/generic-host?view=aspnetcore-6.0